speechbrain/speechbrain/recipes/MOABB/README.md

 - By default, the training modality is set to `leave_one_session_out`.
 If you prefer to use `leave_one_subject_out`, simply add the flag `--train_mode=leave_one_subject_out`.
 - The default evaluation metric is accuracy (acc).
 If you wish to use F1 score instead, use the flag `--eval_metric=f1`.
 - By default, the evaluation is conducted on the test set.
 To use the dev set instead, use the flag `--eval_set=dev`.
-- Without specifyng the `--seed flag`, a random seed is used.
+- Without specifying the `--seed flag`, a random seed is used.
 - Beyond the flags expected by the `./run_experiments.sh` script, you can use additional flags to override any value declared in the hparam file.
 In the example above, we changed the number of epochs to 2.